threefoldtech/tfgrid-sdk-ts/packages/UI/docs/script_editor.md

 - **threefoldConnectorProvider**: An extension that connects to the Threefold Connector extension for enhanced capabilities.

-To specify the provider or extension to use, you can set an environment variable in your project.
+To specify the provider or extension to use, set an environment variable in your project.
 For example, to use the `threefoldSignerProvider`, set the following environment variable:

 ```bash
 VITE_MNEMONIC="<your_mnemonic_here>"
 ```

-To use the `threefoldConnectorProvider` extension, please ensure that you have it installed and enabled.
+To use the `threefoldConnectorProvider` extension, ensure it is installed and enabled.
 (Note: The extension is still under development.)
 You can comment out the mnemonic line as follows:

 ```bash
 # VITE_MNEMONIC="<your_mnemonic_here>"